google/applied-machine-learning-intensive/v2/xx_misc/activation_functions/slides.md

 ![center](res/leaky_relu.png)

 <!--
 We talked about dead nodes when discussing the ReLU activation function.
 One strategy that helps mitigate the dead node issue is a "leaky" ReLU.
 Leaky ReLUs are ReLU functions that again act as the identity on any value zero or greater.
 But for values less than zero they apply an alpha value to them and return the result.
-The idea is that the magnitude of any negative numbers is rather small (bot not necessarily zero, which helps us avoid dead nodes).
+The idea is that the magnitude of any negative numbers is rather small but not necessarily zero, which helps us avoid dead nodes.

 Image Details:
 * [leaky_relu.png](https://opensource.google/docs/copyright/): Copyright Google